salma-svg/salma-svg.github.io/projects/OCL/results.md

 - **Material Proportions**: See the optimal mix in the `resultats_{nom_nuance}.xlsx` file.
 - **Predictions**: Check the `resultats_composition{nom_nuance}.xlsx` file for the predicted values.

-## Troubleshooting

-If results are not as expected:
-- **Check Constraints**: Ensure all constraints are correctly defined.
-- **Adjust Constraints**: If mechanical properties or elongation thresholds are not met, constraints may need adjustment.

 ## Code

 Refer to the **[Code](code.md)** section for more details on how results are generated and saved.